The Difficulty of the Everest Base Camp Trek

 Altitude sickness is a group of symptoms that occur when you climb up to a higher elevation too quickly.
 It is the adverse effect of high altitude caused by rapid exposure to poor oxygen levels at high elevation.
 As you ascend higher, less oxygen is available to breathe.
 If enough time is available, the body adjusts to less oxygen.
 However, if the ascent is quick, the body starts to show symptoms of altitude sickness due to its inability to adjust to the environment.

 Altitude sickness can occur anywhere above 2400 meters in case of rapid ascent.
 The Everest Base Camp Trek has two altitude zones i.e., high-altitude zone, between 2500 m and 3500 m, and very high-altitude zone, between 3500 m and 5500 m.
 The extreme altitude zone is beyond this trek as the trail threads up to Everest Base Camp with Kalapatthar (5545 m).

 Symptoms of Altitude Sickness

 Altitude sickness is more based on your genetic makeup and exposure to a higher altitude rather than your age and physical fitness.
 Everyone’s body responds differently to the high altitude.
 Mostly, symptoms start to appear beyond 3000 m.
 However, some are susceptible even at the altitude of 2400 m.
-Those people who have lived for a long time in the high altitude regions, for example, Sherpa people are less vulnerable to altitude sickness.
-The symptoms depend on how worse the sickness strikes you.
+Those people who have lived for a long time in high-altitude regions, for example, Sherpa people are less vulnerable to altitude sickness.
+The symptoms depend on how bad the sickness strikes you.
 Based on the severity, symptoms can be classified into mild, moderate, and severe.